Common Names: Edible cucumber, sea cucumber, pink fish

 Range: Tropical Indo-West Pacific: Maldives, India, Philippines, East Indies, South China Sea, southern Japan, and northern Australia

-Natural Environment: This pink and black sea cucumber attains a length of about 12 inches and inhabits shallow waters: inner and outer reef flats, back reef areas, coastal lagoons, barrier reefs, sandy and muddy areas, rubble-filled patches, and seagrass beds, where it feeds
+Natural Environment: This pink and black sea cucumber attains a length of about 12 inches and inhabits shallow waters: inner and outer reef flats, back reef areas, coastal lagoons, barrier reefs, sandy and muddy areas, rubble-filled patches, and seagrass beds.

 In general, sea cucumbers are gentle, unassuming creatures that mostly look like a shriveled-up old cucumber, hence the name.
 In the wild are many species of deep-sea-dwelling cucumbers, but those in the aquarium trade, including Holothuria edulis, come from shallow reef and coastal areas.
 Those from the shallows are known to be especially good sand sifters and are quite hardy, which is why they are collected.
 Sand is taken up by the tube feet surrounding the mouth, and through the process of digestion the algae and other microfauna on the sand is absorbed while the sand particles themselves are excreted.

 Many of these creatures are nocturnal and all require large amounts of food.
 Since it is almost unheard of for an aquarium to have enough detritus to sustain a sea cucumber for any length of time, sinking algae pellets should be fed as a staple, with sinking shrimp pellets occasionally offered as a treat.
 These roaming sand and rubble cleaners should never be placed in newly established aquariums, as they will starve.
 Be forewarned, sea cucumbers will grow smaller and die if they don't find sufficient food.